strange-type/fridgren/src/content/blog/post-1.md

 ![A person playing chess against themself](/playing-chess-against-ourselves.png)

+## In recent years, global geopolitics has started to resemble a game no game designer would be proud of.
+Foreign powers like the U.S. and China leverage economic and political strategies to secure resources and influence, often at the expense of global unity and stability.

-## There is a game Sid Meyer would never release
+There is a game Sid Meyer would never release.
+We are playing it as we speak.

 Right now, the largest global military force pressures Ukraine to sign deals giving US companies preferential access to Ukraine's critical minerals and natural resources.
 AfD, a far-right EU-sceptic party is set for a strong second place in the German election.
 China continues to invest in Europe through the Belt and Road Project, seeking ownership of strategic assets in order to secure its geographical presence in strategic locations.